 Wolverine Pathways Teaching Assistant - Compensation: $22/hour.
 This is a part-time temporary position.
-Approximately 25 Saturdays from September - May, and/or 4 weeks, Monday-Thursday from July-August.
+Approximately 25 Saturdays from September - May, and/or 4 weeks, Saturday, June 17-Thursday, July 27.
+The session runs Monday-Thursday after professional development, and no session takes place the week of July fourth.

 - Assist classroom teacher in explaining information, answering student questions, facilitating small group student learning, and evaluating and grading assignments